mttwchtr/Backend-Development-Notes/c.md

 - Code and Text from https://stackoverflow.com/questions/19132/expression-versus-statement

 # Concepts

+## call by value
+>  all function arguments are passed 'by value.'
+This means that the called function is given the values of its arguments in temporary variables rather than the originals. - The C Programming Language 2nd Edition, Brian Kernighan and Dennis Ritchie

 ## control-flow contructions
 > C provides the fundamental control-flow constructions required for well-structured programs: statement grouping, decision making (if-else), selecting one of a set of possible values (switch), looping with the termination test at the top (while, for) or at the bottom (do), and early loop exit (break). - The C Programming Language 2nd Edition, Brian Kernighan and Dennis Ritchie